memgraph/docs/docs/export-data/overview.md

 slug: /export-data
 ---

-Memgraph allows you to export all the data from the database, or query results.
+Memgraph allows you to export all the data from the database, or just results from an executed query.

 ## Export database